ELFORD PARK GARDEN AND GREENHOUSE

-An intimate recessed seating area provides a quiet vantage point across orderly plantings, while at its center, a custom steel water fountain anchors the composition.
-The fountain's crisp geometry and gentle sound create a calming focal point, extending symmetry into six raised planters that frame the approach to the greenhouse.
-Surrounding beds introduce a defined horticultural palette, reminiscent of English borders, blending structure with lush abundance.
+An intimate, recessed seating area offers a quiet vantage point across the orderly plantings.
+At its center, a custom steel water fountain anchors the composition, its crisp geometry and gentle sound providing a moment of pause within the garden.
+From this focal point, six raised planters extend outward in symmetrical alignment, framing the approach to the greenhouse.
+Surrounding beds draw inspiration from English garden borders, blending formal structure with lush abundance.

 PROJECT INFO